 - A Professional Development Program that enables all teachers to access the latest teaching methods and programs.

 - Panton Hill Primary is a strong supporter of the Premiers’ Reading Challenge.
-100% of students have met the challenge each year that the challenge has run.
+100% of students have met the challenge each year that the challenge has run, apart from 2020 which was disrupted by remote learning.

 - Each year the school participates in Book Week which includes a parade in which students dress up as their favourite character from a book.